Just-Mike4/ai_api_test_docs/README.md

 ## Requirements

-- âœ… Python 3.9 or higher
+- Python 3.9 or higher
-- âœ… Google Gemini API key (prompted automatically on first use)
+- Google Gemini API key (prompted automatically on first use)

 > **Note:** This tool uses AI to generate tests and documentation.
 AI-generated content may contain mistakes or inaccuracies.
 Always **review and verify** the output before using it in production.